On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

 America’s Most Haunted Battlefield

 Paranormal Investigator Adam Berry became a believer after visiting the battleground in his youth.
 He wandered away from his tour group and saw fuzzy white figures moving through the trees.
-Then he heard it: gunfire, yelling, twigs breaking all around him.
+Then he heard gunfire, yelling, and twigs breaking all around him.

 He isn’t alone.